 For more information about this service please see our information leaflet

-If you do need to dispose of asbestos please refer to the Health and Safety Executive guidance before completing the online form below.
+If you do need to dispose of asbestos please refer to the Health and Safety Executive guidance.

 What you should do with other types of asbestos, such as blue or brown

 Arrange for specialist licensed contractors to remove it.
 It must only be handled by sites and carriers with the appropriate licenses.